hw5511/claude_mcp_installer/README.md

 To create your own MCP template:

 1. Create a new folder inside the `mcp_shop` directory (e.g., `my_custom_mcp`)
-2. Write the necessary Python script
+2. Write the necessary script file (Python, JavaScript, etc.)
 3. Create a configuration template file (`*_config_template.json`)
 4. Write a metadata file (`metadata.json`)
    - If the template requires authentication, set `requires_authentication: true`
    - Add authentication guides and step information
+   - If the template requires additional packages, set `requires_dependencies: true`
+   - Specify installation script paths for different operating systems (e.g., `"install_script": {"windows": "install_dependencies.bat"}`)
+5. If necessary, write the dependency installation script

 A detailed template development guide will be provided in the future.